galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/faqs/perbase_warning.md

 ---
-title: When I get a warning for base per sequence content, what should I do??
+title: When I get a warning for base per sequence content, what should I do?
 box_type: tip
 layout: faq
 contributors: [heylf]